 Choosing finishes that don’t withstand Tahoe’s climate

 Many projects suffer from selecting materials that are not durable enough for the region’s seasonal moisture and temperature swings.
-For example, glossy paints or inexpensive textiles may peel or fade quickly.
+Glossy paints can peel fast.
+Cheap textiles fade.
+Keep that in mind.
 The cure is to specify finishes with proven weather resistance, such as matte exterior paints and low-VOC, breathable interior materials, supported by the guidance of the American Society of Interior Designers.

 Ignoring regional architectural context

 Designs that clash with Tahoe’s rustic or mountain architecture often look out of place and can hurt long-term resale value.
-It’s essential to choose materials, colors, and styles that complement the existing landscape and built environment.
-Reclaimed woods, weathered metals, and stone accents help create harmony and authenticity, ensuring the project ages gracefully and remains regionally appropriate.
+Select materials that match the local colors.
+Reclaimed wood brings charm.
+It ages beautifully.

 Underestimating permit and regulatory requirements